renanconsalter/CineMovie/README.md

 ![Build/Test Workflow](https://github.com/renanconsalter/CineMovie/actions/workflows/ios.yml/badge.svg)

-The project consists in a application to list and get details of movies around the world.
+CineMovie is an iOS app to list and show details of movies around the world.

 You can navigate between Top Rated, Popular or Search movies.